matthew-robertson/Useful_things/I Learned Something Today/Games.md

 1. Don't buy your whole army at once.
 It's overwhelming and a mistake.
 1. Find out the bare minimum you need to get started, and do it.
 Get the rulebook first.
 1. Paint your troops before painting your fancy HQ units: you want your HQs to look nice, so get your experience knowing what you want things to look like by doing the cannon-fodder first.

+## Childrens' Games
+1. The Floor Is Lava is a [weird](http://www.hollygramazio.net/blog/2020/4/1/the-floor-the-floor) cultural game.
+Lots of people play it as what you call "Grounders".
+1. [Grounders](http://wiki.scouts.ca/en/Grounders) is apparently a game known to Scouts Canada.
+Who'd have guessed.
+1. Only 72.28% of [survey respondants](http://www.hollygramazio.net/blog/2020/4/1/the-floor-the-floor) played the game with the floor being lava.
+Water type things get up to 11%, and somehow "No particular reason" got 7%.
+1. Unsurprisingly, floor danger is regional.
+Places where lava is a real concern (like Hawai'i), seem to shy away from using Lava.
+1. Pippi Longstocking in 1945 has a really quite good description of the game, though without the lava.
+Probably not the earliest.
+Lava doesn't seem to show up until the 50's.